If you are a landlord, or you’re thinking about property investment, then you may be wondering what tenant referencing is.

 You’ll also learn whether they can afford to pay the rent so you have confidence that they will pay you on time.

 However, you’ll need to ask the prospective tenant for permission for you to carry out any credit check.

-This means your tenant can refuse permission but you, or your letting agent, can then decline to rent the property to that tenant.
+This means they can refuse permission but you, or your letting agent, can then decline to rent the property to that person.